A second-order bulk--surface splitting for parabolic problems with dynamic boundary conditions: Bulk--surface Splitting Schemes

 \subsection{Inclusion of delay terms}

-Since the bulk problem~\eqref{eq:sub1:bulk} still contains the boundary variable~$p$, an implicit time discretization will not decouple bulk and surface dynamics as desired.
-Following the ideas of~\cite{AltMU21,AltMU22ppt}, we tackle this problem by the implementation of certain delay terms.
+Since the bulk problem~\eqref{eq:sub1:bulk} still contains the boundary variable~$p$, a direct application of an implicit time discretization such as a general multi-step method will not decouple bulk and surface dynamics as desired.
+Following the ideas of~\cite{AltMU21,AltMU22ppt}, we motivate the construction of a decoupled scheme by the implementation of certain delay terms.
+In this way, the bulk problem will only depend on previous values of $p$.
 To make this more precise, we consider one particular possibility and replace the constraints~\eqref{eq:sub1:bulk:b} and~\eqref{eq:sub1:bulk:c} by

 respectively, with the delay terms defined by~$p_\tau\colon t \mapsto p(t-\tau)$.
 Note that this calls for a given history function for $p$ on $[-2\tau, 0]$ rather than only initial data at time $t=0$.
 Further note that the delay time coincides with the intended step size (and twice the step size) of the splitting scheme.
 The following lemma shows that such a modification only causes a perturbation of the solution by a term of order~$\tau^2$ and motivates the splitting schemes of the subsequent section. \begin{lemma} Let $(u,p,\lambda)$ denote the solution of~\eqref{eq:semidiscreteDAE} -- or equivalently~\eqref{eq:sub1:bulk} and~\eqref{eq:sub2:boundary}.
 Further, let $(\tilde{u},\tilde p,\tilde \lambda)$ denote the solution of~\eqref{eq:sub1:bulk:a} and~\eqref{eq:sub2:boundary} with constraints~\eqref{eq:sub1:bulk:bc:delayDerivative}.
-Then, under the assumption of a sufficiently smooth solution~$\tilde p$, it holds that
+Then, under the assumption of a sufficiently smooth solution~$\tilde p$, namely~$\tilde p \in W^{3,1}(-2\tau,T;\R^{\dofGa})$, it holds that